tiagosiebler/bybit-api/docs/BYBIT_SDK_QUICKSTART_GUIDE.md

 This submits to Bybit demo trading because `demoTrading: true` is set.
 Do not remove that option or switch to live keys until you are ready to place real orders.

-For order workflows, prefer `throwExceptions: true` so non-zero Bybit API responses throw and can be handled in one structured catch path.
+For order workflows, prefer `throwExceptions: true` so non-zero Bybit business responses throw and can be handled in one structured catch path.
 If you intentionally set `throwExceptions: false`, a resolved REST promise can still be an exchange business rejection.
 Treat `retCode === 0` as acceptance and any non-zero `retCode` as a rejected or unknown submission state.

 See also: [Demo trading example](../examples/Rest/demo-trading.ts)